-Generally speaking, typesetting is the process of converting your text into a professional-looking PDF that you can use for printing.
+Typesetting is the process of converting your manuscript from a word-processing document into a professional-looking PDF that you can use for printing.
 All major print-on-demand (POD) services, such as Amazon KDP, accept formatted PDFs.
 Typesetting is often underestimated, and it’s easy to understand why: if it is done well, you don’t notice it at all.
-It’s like a good paint job in your living room.
-If a friend comes over and comments about anything but the color…it’s probably not a good sign.
+Like a good paint job, the work should be invisible, yet leave a highly polished impression.

 - Determine the best trim size (physical dimensions of the book)

 - Set appropriate margins

 - Choose an appropriate font and font size

 - Make sure pages don’t break in awkward places

 - Style the headers, footers, and page numbers